 Mr. Wenzhao Lu has served as our Chairman of the Board since October 10, 2016.
-He is a seasoned healthcare entrepreneur with extensive operational knowledge and experience in US & Asia.
-He has served as Chairman of the Board for the Daopei Medical Group, or DPMG, since 2010 to December, 2021.
-Under his leadership, DPMG is operating three top-ranked private hospitals (located in Beijing and Hebei), specialty hematology laboratories, as well as a hematology research institute, with more than 100 partnering and collaborating hospitals in China.
-DPMG was founded by Professor Daopei Lu, a renowned hematologist pioneering in hematopoietic stem cell transplant and member of the Academy of Engineering in China.
-Mr. Wenzhao Lu received a Bachelor of Arts from Temple University Tyler School of Arts in 1988 and subsequently worked as senior Art Director at Ogilvy & Mather Advertising Company.
-Prior to joining DPMG, Mr. Lu served as Chief Operating Officer for BioTime Asia Limited, which is a subsidiary of BioTime, Inc. (NYSE American: BTX) in 2009.
+He is a seasoned healthcare entrepreneur with extensive operational knowledge and experience in the US & Asia.
+He has served as Chairman of the board of directors of the Daopei Medical Group, or DPMG, since 2010 to December, 2021.
+Under his leadership, DPMG operates three top-ranked private hospitals (located in Beijing and Hebei), specialty hematology laboratories, and a hematology research institute, with more than 100 partnering and collaborating hospitals in China.
+DPMG was founded by Professor Daopei Lu, a renowned hematologist pioneering in hematopoietic stem cell transplant and a member of the Academy of Engineering in China.
+Mr. Lu received a Bachelor of Arts from Temple University Tyler School of Arts in 1988 and subsequently worked as senior Art Director at Ogilvy & Mather Advertising Company.
+Prior to joining DPMG, in 2009, Mr. Lu served as Chief Operating Officer of BioTime Asia Limited, a subsidiary of BioTime, Inc. (NYSE American: BTX).
 Mr. Lu is qualified to serve as a director because of his extensive operational knowledge of, and executive level management experience in, the healthcare industry.